thewrush/eu.tttp.excel/README.md

-This is a civicrm extension to export directly into an excel format.
+This is a civicrm extension to export directly into an excel format with all fields in capitalization for mailing labels.
 -------------

+DO NOT use this code along with main master branch.

 The goal is to free you from the csv->excel hell.
 The later has been proven guilty of the following charges:
 - stubornly ignoring that unicode exists since 1992.